Valor Lending Mortgage and Loan Services

 5) Jumbo Bank Statement Loans

 It is also possible to get a “jumbo bank statement loan.”
-These are simply bank statement loans above a certain dollar amount, above and beyond the county loan limits in as per the individual county.
+These simple bank statement loans above a certain dollar amount, above and beyond the county loan limits as per the individual county.
 For example, California Jumbo Loans start above minimum loan amounts ranging as per California county loan limits for 1 to 4 unit properties.
+(Arizona Loan Limits)

 6) Commercial Bank Statement Loans